 Leaders in sustainability

 EADA Business School is committed to doing good for the world.
-Although sustainability and responsible leadership across functional areas have always been at the core of EADA’s MBA philosophy, from this year on particular emphasis will be applied to sustainability and social/green entrepreneurship to develop the skills and know-how required of future managers.
+Although sustainability and responsible leadership across functional areas have always been at the core of EADA’s MBA philosophy, from this year particular emphasis will be applied to sustainability and social/green entrepreneurship to develop the skills and know-how required of future managers.

 For those who want to go even deeper, we have added the strategic specialisation of Sustainability and Business Impact covering topics such as leading sustainable transformation, climate mitigation and adoption strategies, the circular economy, impact measurement and management, sustainable finance, and sustainable marketing and consumer ethics.